kubernetes-client/python/kubernetes/docs/V1alpha1ClusterRoleList.md

 # V1alpha1ClusterRoleList

-ClusterRoleList is a collection of ClusterRoles
+ClusterRoleList is a collection of ClusterRoles.
+Deprecated in v1.17 in favor of rbac.authorization.k8s.io/v1 ClusterRoles, and will no longer be served in v1.20.
 ## Properties
 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------